 While on outpatient blocks, residents also have one half day per week (on Thursdays, with a purposeful restful start time of 9:00 AM) free from patient care duties in order to engage in dedicated didactic learning.
 Under the supervision and guidance of faculty preceptors, residents learn to assess and manage common problems in ambulatory care using the case-based Yale Primary Care Pediatrics Curriculum.
 Outpatient Academic Half Day also is home to our Medical Legal Partnership Project Series on Social Determinants of Health.
 These presentations, led by attorneys from our Medical-Legal Partnership Project, address legal issues affecting children's health.
 The series assists residents in learning to identify and address the social, emotional, and legal stressors impacting children's health and to provide an integrated approach to health care.

 On the four days during the week when we do not have Inpatient Academic Half Day, our pediatric chief residents lead a midday conference during which they offer case-based conferences where the focus is on medical decision-making and a diagnostic approach to common and uncommon inpatient admissions, board preparation, monthly housestaff meetings and the occasional social lunch.

 All residents participate in regular simulations that are inter-professional (MD, RN, techs), and in-situ (in the clinical environment).
-Our trained, expert core simulation faculty work with SYNAPSE to create a realistic and safe learning environment that focuses on both experiential and reflective learning.
+Our trained, expert core simulation faculty work with SYNAPSE (our state-of the-art simulation center) to create a realistic and safe learning environment that focuses on both experiential and reflective learning.
 Debriefings involve reflecting on performance and discussions of teamwork, communication and clinical decision-making demonstrated during the case.
 Additionally targeted sessions are conducted with a focus on procedural skills training.